0xd49daa/gamanza/README.md

 ## Application state

 Since we want advanced natigation with history, all states regarding page, page size and filters are stored in url.
-Meenwhile, the data to display is stored in redux store.
+Meenwhile, the data to display the movie list and dropdowns is stored in redux store.
 According to the documentation, they do not recommend to sync redux store with url, so I did not do that.

 Fetching data for single movie is implemented in a custom hook.
 This data is not to be used in other parts of the application so no reason we store or handle it via redux.